WHAT’S IN THIS REVIEW?

 The software and their logging claims have been audited by Cure53, who happens to be one of the more respected cybersecurity auditing firms around.
 It all adds up to a great experience, and IVPN earns top marks.

-On the subject of positives, IPVN’s desktop app was a dream to use, and isn’t a carbon copy of the mobile version that has been stretched to fit a larger screen.
+On the subject of positives, IVPN’s desktop app was a dream to use, and isn’t a carbon copy of the mobile version that has been stretched to fit a larger screen.
 Features abound, and it’s undeniably usable.

 The Pro tier is somewhat expensive, but they do offer great flexibility in terms of contract length.
-Many providers will overcharge for a month, hoping to get the user to sign up for a longer deal.
+Many VPN providers will overcharge for a month, hoping to get the user to sign up for a longer deal.
 That’s not the case here.

 It’s nice to review a VPN that will give you coverage for a week without upping the price drastically.
 The standard tier is also cheaper, although it only allows for two simultaneous devices.
+Want a discount?
+Check out our other VPN deals that are available today.

 Lastly, speeds were more than capable of handling the most taxing online activities, including 4K streaming or torrenting large files.
 It could be better, but the servers were remarkably consistent, no matter where I connected to.